-Ms. Johnson's room (103) is located near the main office on the first floor of the Lowry building.
+Ms. Johnson's room (226) is located near the study hall on the second floor of the Lowry building.
 Seniors with open periods may use her room to work on homework or college applications.
-Younger students may also schedule meetings with Ms. Johnson during their study halls--either to talk about school or postsecondary plans or simply to work in a smaller, quieter space.
+Younger students may also schedule meetings with Ms. Johnson during their study halls--either to talk about school or postsecondary plans or simply to work in a smaller space.